benisai/Openwrt-Monitoring/README.md

 :~# cd Docker

-------->NOTE: Make sure to update the prometheus.yml file with your server IP and router IP.
+------->NOTE: Make sure to update the prometheus.yml file with your router IP (replace 10.0.5.1 with your Router IP).

 :~# Sudo Docker-Compose.yml up -d